A Gentle Introduction and Tutorial on Deep Generative Models in Transportation Research: Tutorial

 \subsubsection{Results Comparison}

-Figure~\ref{fig:results} presents the 64 images of ground truth speed contour data and outputs of 64 samples generated by each DGM.
-It is worth noting that the results generated by the DGMs in Figure~\ref{fig:results} are not samples that directly match the ground truth.
+We discuss the key findings from our model training in this section. {As with the HTS data generation, a comprehensive description of each model is available in Appendix~\ref{appendix:tutorials_sc}.} Figure~\ref{fig:results} presents the 64 images of ground truth speed contour data and outputs of 64 samples generated by each DGM.
+It is worth noting that the results generated by the DGMs in Figure~\ref{fig:results} do not directly match the ground truth in the same figure.
 These images are instead "plausible" representations generated from noise.
 Therefore, readers should keep in mind that good images are those that closely resemble the ground truth, with clear and well-defined traffic speed patterns across the contours.
 In contrast, poor images may appear overly blurred, and noisy, or suffer from mode collapse, where the generated outputs fail to capture the underlying traffic dynamics.

 It is evident that the VAE outputs are noticeably more blurred compared to those produced by the other models.
 Throughout the training process, we experimented with a wide range of neural network architectures for the VAE.
 Despite attempting to train the VAE with neural networks that had four to eight times more parameters than the current configuration, we were unable to eliminate the inherent blurriness of the VAE outputs.
 Unlike other algorithms, which exhibited some variability in performance across training sessions, the VAE consistently produced stable results both numerically and visually.
 However, the VAE outputs remained uniformly blurred, with some generated images appearing severely noisy and closely resembling the mean of the dataset.